mbrandonw/presentations/2020-03-03-what-we-talk-about-when-we-talk-about-composition/presentation.md

 ^ Or transform a tuple of dictionaries into a dictionary of tuples

-^ Or even transform a tuple of streams into a stream of tuples
+^ Or even transform a tuple of streams into a stream of tuples.
+Even though the standard library doesnt define  all of these zips, it is true that reactive libraries ship with zips for their stream types.

-^ And so have we uncovered a whole new world of composition. afterall, arent' we combining two objects into a third?
+^ And so have we uncovered a whole new world of composition. after all, aren't we combining two objects into a third?

 ---